 Level 2: this level is composed of securities which are less liquid than those in the level 1.
 They are classified in level 2 notably when external prices for the same security can be regularly observed from a reasonable number of active market makers, but those prices do not represent directly quoted prices.
-This comprises, amongst other, consensus pricing services with a reasonable number of contributors that are active market makers as well as indicative runs from active brokers and/or dealers.
+These prices are derived in particular from the market consensus publication services to which active market makers contribute, as well as indicative prices produced by active brokers or traders.